 If the answer is yes, the case will qualify as wrongful death.

 A wrongful death does not have to happen instantly or at the scene of the event.
-What classifies the death as wrongful is that it is the direct result of the accident or negligent act.
+It has to be the direct result of the accident or negligent act.

-A wrongful death lawsuit is used to help the grieving family recover after the loss of their loved one.
-While it cannot help the emotional pain of the loss.
+While it cannot help the emotional pain of the loss, a wrongful death lawsuit is used to help the grieving family recover after the loss of their loved one.

 A wrongful death settlement is to help the victim’s family financially, so they can concentrate on the emotional healing process.